vinnydiehl/cisy105/labs/4/README.md

 # Lab 4

 To run these programs, simply run `make` from this directory.
-It will compile and run all 3 demo programs for this lab.
+It will compile and run the demo programs for this lab.

 Page 274: Problems 4 and 5